monad-wireless/monad-app/DEBUGGING.md

 In Android Studio:
 - Click **Logcat** tab at bottom
-- Filter by package: `sk.martinvanco.blarp`
+- Filter by package: `sk.martinvanco.monad`
 - Or filter by tag: `LoginScreen`, `Auth`, etc.

 #### 2. Set Breakpoints